veikman/yamlwrap/README.md

 # `yamlwrap`: VCS-friendly documents in YAML

-This is a Python module for maintaining arbitrarily long documents in YAML mappings, under version control.
+This is a Python module for maintaining arbitrarily long documents in YAML mappings, under version control and subject to text-based tools like `grep`.

 `yamlwrap` serves this purpose by wrapping and unwrapping text.
-Save your YAML in wrapped format for meaningful, easily reviewd diffs of short, readable lines.
+Save your YAML in wrapped format for meaningful, easily reviewed diffs of short, readable lines.
 Unwrap it to process multi-line Jinja markup etc.

 `yamlwrap` is for people who maintain statically built web sites and prefer